BSA/AML POLICY OVERVIEW

 CoinMover prohibits transactions with individuals, entities, and countries that are on prescribed sanctions lists and therefore screen against U.N., E.U., U.K. Treasury, U.S. Office of Foreign Assets Control (OFAC), and other sanctions lists in the jurisdictions in which we operate.

-We’re registered with the government and we can’t do business with people or organizations they have on a list somewhere, so we have checks to make sure we adhere to the rules.
+We’re registered with the government and we can’t do business with people or organizations they have on a list somewhere, or that are doing bad things, so we have checks in place to make sure we adhere to the rules.

 APPLICABILITY AND SCOPE